-The map $\Psi$ gives a thick-thin decomposition of $\Omega_{\psi}$ which is crucial in our proof of the finiteness, together with the work of Canary-Zhang-Zimmer \cite{CZZ_relative} on the critical exponents of peripheral subgroups of $\Ga$.
-The exponentially expanding property of $\phi_t$ is crucial in constructing a measurable partition of $\tilde \Omega_{\psi}$ subordinated to unstable foliations (Proposition \ref{prop.prop1}), as required in the proof of Theorem \ref{thm.mmemain} on the measure of maximal entropy.
+The map $\Psi : \Ga \ba \cal G \to \Omega_{\psi}$, induced from $\tilde \Psi$, provides a thick-thin decomposition of $\Omega_{\psi}$ that plays a crucial role in the proof of the finiteness of $m_\psi$ (Theorem \ref{thm.bmsfinite}).
+This decomposition is used in conjunction with the work of Canary-Zhang-Zimmer \cite{CZZ_relative}, which analyzes the critical exponents of peripheral subgroups of $\Ga$.
+The exponentially expanding property of $\phi_t$ is essential in constructing a measurable partition of $\tilde \Omega_{\psi}$ subordinated to unstable foliations (Proposition \ref{prop.prop1}), a key step in the proof of Theorem \ref{thm.mmemain} concerning the uniqueness of the measure of maximal entropy.

-\begin{remark} For Anosov subgroups, Theorem \ref{thm.mmemain} was proved by Sambarino (\cite{Sambarino_quant}, \cite{sambarino2022report}).
-In particular, that $\Ga$ acts properly discontinuously and cocompactly on $\Omega_\psi$ in this case was shown by him, using the reparameterization of $(\Omega_\psi, \{\phi_t\})$ by the Gromov geodesic flow \cite{BCLS_gafa} (see also (\cite{CS_local}, \cite{Carvajales})).
-He then used the Markov coding and thermodynamics formalism to prove Theorem \ref{thm.mmemain}.
-Theorem \ref{thm.repar0} can be seen as a coarse version of a reparameterization theorem for Anosov subgroups (\cite{Sambarino_quant}, \cite{sambarino2022report}).
-However our proof of Theorem \ref{thm.mmemain} is different from his even for the Anosov case, since we do not rely on thermodynamic formalism, and hence offers a new proof for Anosov groups as well. \end{remark}
+\begin{Rmk} Recently, Blayac-Canary-Zhu-Zimmer \cite{BCZZ} showed that for $\theta$-transverse $\Ga$ and $\psi \in \fa_{\theta}^*$, if there exists a $(\Ga, \theta)$-Patterson-Sullivan measure on $\La_{\theta}$, then $\psi$ must be $(\Ga, \theta)$-proper.
+This result implies that the $(\Ga, \theta)$-properness condition is not a genuinely restrictive assumption when studying dynamics associated to Bowen-Margulis-Sullivan measures. \end{Rmk}